 $250 and up Level – The Mt.
-Diablo Silverado Council – “Trustworthy” FOS Council Shoulder Patch
+Diablo Silverado Council – “Loyal” FOS Council Shoulder Patch.
+This is patch #2 in the MDSC council patch collection.

 FAMILY FRIENDS OF SCOUTING